kehantan/labbook/docs/protein/purification.rst

 #.
 Prepare for sample homogenisation.
 Refer to :ref:`section below <homogenisation_prep>` for preparation of homogenisation procedure.
 #.
 Pour suspension into small plastic beaker.
 Place the plastic beaker into ice.
 #.
-Homogenise the sample using sonicator.
+Homogenise the suspension using sonicator.

-    * Sonicator settings in mol med: output 10-20, duty cycle 70%, 2 sec on, 0.5 sec off, for 1-2 mins, on ice.
+    * Sonicator settings in Mol Med: output 10-20, duty cycle 70%, 2 sec on, 0.5 sec off, for 1-2 mins, on ice.
     * Sonicator settings in FOP: Amp 35% (The max amp for the probe is 40%), 2 sec on, 0.5 sec off, for 1-2 mins, on ice.
     * It is difficult to say what is the optimum settings for the sonicator.
-The general rule is that the suspension should froth after sonication.
+The general rule is that the suspension should form a layer of froth after sonication.
 However, there can be cases where the suspension does not froth at all after 8 mins of sonication, while another suspension froth seconds after the sonification starts, both suspension from the same batch of sample, using same settings, same container, same condition and all.
     * Some optimisation could be done like amount of suspension to sonicate each time.
 I had tried 20 mL, 10 mL, 8 mL.
-I find that using smaller volume, the suspension froth more easily, so perhaps it works better by splitting one batch into smaller portion for each sonication, like using 8 mL or 5 mL for each sonication.
+I find that using smaller volume, the suspension forms froth more easily, so perhaps it works better by splitting one batch into smaller portion for each sonication, like using 8 mL or 5 mL for each sonication.
+I split into seperate portion consists of 10 mL of suspension.

 #.
 Transfer the homogenised suspension into a new 50 mL centrifuge tube.
 #.
 Centrifuge.
 8000 rpm, 4 C, 15 mins.